Rough seas forecast for China's fast-growing cruise industry

 "The government, the local authorities, need to support the cruise lines in exercising international practice here," said Liu Zinan, the chairman in Shanghai of Florida-based cruise operator Royal Caribbean International.

-Since cruise tourism was introduced in China less than 10 years ago, five terminals have been built at an estimated cost of more than 4.5 billion yuan (473 million pounds).
+Since cruise tourism was introduced in China less than 10 years ago, five terminals have been built at an estimated cost of more than 4.5 billion yuan ($735 million).
 Three are under construction and another six are in the pipeline.

 The investment is paying dividends in terms of tourist numbers, with port calls by international cruise lines rising 8.8 percent last year to about 285, according to the China Cruise & Yacht Industry Association.